spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

     link: docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.html
 ---

-Private API is used on the project level.
-Private API entities shouldn't be used on the project side.
-The project has to follow the rule to be able to correctly receive Spryker module updates.
+Private API entities should not be used on the project side.
+The project has to follow the rules to be able to correctly receive Spryker module updates.

 Modules have public and private APIs.
 While public API updates always support backward compatibility, private API updates can break backward compatibility.
 So, backward compatibility is not guaranteed in the private API.
 For example, if you use a core method on the project level, and it is updated or removed with an update, it can cause unexpected issues.